NIVANorge/Mobius/README.md

  * "INCA" models (INCA-N, INCA-C, INCA-P, INCA-Sed, INCA-Microplastics, PERSiST)
  * HBV

-Simply models have been ported from [here](https://github.com/LeahJB/SimplyP); the implementations of PERSiST, INCA-N and INCA-N-Classic were translated from https://github.com/biogeochemistry/INCA
+Simply models have been ported from [here](https://github.com/LeahJB/SimplyP); the implementations of PERSiST, INCA-N and INCA-N-Classic were translated from https://github.com/biogeochemistry/INCA .
+INCA models are re-implementations (and sometimes slight modifications) of models developed by many other people and for most of them there exist other non-Mobius implementations by Dan Butterfield.

 ## Documentation